BytecodeAgency/import-boundary-checker/README.md

 The tool is configured using a domain specific language.
 Follow the steps below to create your configuration:

-0. Create a new configuration file, the default is `.importrules` in the root of the directory
+0. Create a new configuration file `.importrules` in the root directory of the project you want to check

 1. Set the correct language for your project (currently only Go is supported, Typescript/Javascript will be added next)